 Employers are generally allowed to search an employee’s workspace as well as their company-owned equipment like a computer or phone.
 Employers may also search company-owned vehicles used by employees; however, searches of an employee’s personal vehicle are typically not allowed.

 Have your rights been violated at work?
 If so, seek legal representation from the experienced attorneys at Armstrong & Vaught, P.L.C. right away.
 Our team will fight to protect your rights and recover compensation from your employer.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.